deuslirio/UFGTeX-Presentation/README.md

 ![UFGTeXPresentation logo](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/ufgtexpresentation.png)

 ## What is it?
-A Latex template to help students, professors, or researchers from Universidade Federal de Goiás (UFG) to prepare their presentation slides in the format 16:9.
-Besides presenting a modern design concept, UFGTeXPresentation provides different slides’ layout and color schemas to personalize the presentation.
+A Latex template to help students, professors, or researchers from Universidade Federal de Goiás (UFG) to prepare their presentation slides in the **format 16:9**.
+Besides presenting a modern design concept, UFGTeXPresentation provides different slides’ layouts and color schemas to personalize the presentation.

 ![Template example](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/title_layout_print.png)